fahmifan/covidbot/README.md

 ```

 [deployr](https://github.com/skx/deployr) is used to deploy the binary to server.
-It is using ssh to copy the binary and restart the systemd.
+It uses ssh to copy the binary and restart the systemd.
 To deploy run:
 ```
 make deploy host=example.com